 Turmeric has had an immense surge in popularity within the wellness community.
 Whether you’re ingesting it or applying it topically, turmeric has been shown to reduce inflammation and leave your skin healthy and glowing.
 But what even is it?
 How does it work?
 And how on earth are you supposed to integrate it seamlessly into your routine?
-With the help of Trinity Mouzon Wofford of GOLDE, a wellness brand with a line of turmeric based blends, we got all the answers.
+Turmeric Lattes are all the rage, so with a little research and some help of Trinity Mouzon Wofford of Golde, a wellness brand with a line of turmeric based blends, we lined out everything you need to know.

 So… what is Turmeric?

 According to Trinity, “turmeric is a root (or rhizome) in the ginger family, [found] in food and medicine across multiple cultures, but is best known for its ubiquity in Ayurveda.”
 In the world of wellness, turmeric is best known as an antioxidant with intensive anti-inflammatory, antibacterial, and antiseptic benefits that can be applied on the skin or can be digested, whether you cook it traditionally or have yourself a latte.